nyan-matt/me/src/pages/blog/performance-is-part-of-ux.md

 date: 2019-02-01T16:04:10.000Z
 featuredpost: true
 description: >-
-  UX designers need to care (a lot) about performance (Photo by Veri Ivanova on Unsplash)
+  UX designers need to care more about performance (Photo by Veri Ivanova on Unsplash)
 tags:
   - performance